Project Performance Domains Explained (Updated for PMBOK 8!)

 This blog is reader-supported.
 When you purchase something through an affiliate link on this site, I may earn some coffee money.
 Thanks!
 Learn more.

-A Guide to the Project Management Body of Knowledge(PMBOK® Guide) Seventh Edition represents a major shift in the way ‘how to do project management’ is presented by PMI.
+A Guide to the Project Management Body of Knowledge(PMBOK® Guide) 8th Edition talks about 7 project management performance domains.

-If you are studying for the Project Management Professional (PMP)® exam, this is the article you need to help you break down and understand the contents of the exam.
+If you are studying for the Project Management Professional (PMP)® exam, this is the article you need to help you break down and understand what you’ll be tested on.

 Within each domain, you’ll carry out a range of tasks as a project manager that fall into your responsibilities.